-Biology is a survey course based on biological concepts and principles.
+Biology students will gain a greater understanding of the world around them and obtain a set of skills that will help them in other science courses.
+Emphasis is placed on the investigative processes of science, independent work to develop a basic understanding of the organization and processes of life.
 Through observations and inquiry, molecular and cellular biology, reproduction and genetics, evolution and biodiversity are studied.
 This builds a basic structure of biological principles that leads to further understanding of the concepts and facts relating to ecology and human anatomy and physiology.

-BIOLOGY (H) (0325) (lab)
+ADVANCED PLACEMENT BIOLOGY (AP) (0365) (lab)